How can work affect mental health?

 Eat healthily

-There are many effective treatments for stress, anxiety and depression that will enable you to learn ways of coping with mental health issues and allow you to manage your working life in the long-term.
-Remember, seeking professional help is not a sign of weakness.
-By seeking help, you are displaying strength, and taking the vital first step to turning your life around.
+There are many effective treatments for stress, anxiety and depression that will enable you to learn ways of coping and allow you to manage your working life in the long-term.
+Remember, getting professional help isn't a sign of weakness.
+By getting help, you're displaying strength, and taking the vital first step to turning your life around.

 FAQs